zsviczian/obsidian-excalidraw-plugin/docs/API/utility.md

 ```typescript
 getElements():ExcalidrawElement[];
 ```
 Returns the elements in ExcalidrawAutomate as an array of ExcalidrawElements.
-This format is usefull when working with ExcalidrawRef.
+This format is useful when working with ExcalidrawRef.

 ### getElement()
 ```typescript